 The further you attempt to target at a distance, the greater accuracy you need.

 A small inaccuracy at 100 yards isn’t a big deal at all.
 You can still hit your target.
 However, a slight inaccuracy at 1000 yards may result in a complete miss.

-This means purchasing a high-quality laser rangefinder from a reputable brand.
-It’s critical you search unbiased reviews to give you a solid understanding of just how accurate it is.
+This means you should purchase a high-quality laser rangefinder from a reputable brand.
+It’s critical you search for unbiased reviews to give you a solid understanding of just how accurate it is.

 You also want to make sure it’s easy to use, and you understand how to get an accurate reading from it.